 Attraction Type: Historic Church

 Location: Use Hay Lane entrance to Lydiard Park.
 The park may be signed 'Conference Centre' in places.
-Plenty of free parking.
+Paid parking only within the Park.

 Website: Lydiard Tregoze, St Mary's Church